resend/resend-dotnet/examples/ConsoleWithDi/README.md

 How to run
 ---------------------------------------------------------------------

 1. Set the `Resend.ApiToken` environment variable in appsettings.json.
+Make sure you don't push this file to GitHub.
 2. Edit the `From`, `To`, and other options in the `App.cs` as necessary.
 3. Run the console app with `dotnet run`.